Is CBD legal in Minnesota?

 There is no law that specifically addresses the legal status of CBD itself, in Minnesota.
 Now, its legal status depends entirely upon its source.
 If “marijuana” sourced, CBD is “marijuana” even if it contains zero THC.
 Of course, that could change.

-Of course, Minnesota could pass a law clarifying that CBD itself is legal regardless of source, perhaps also regulating production, content, and sale.
+Of course, Minnesota could pass a law saying that CBD itself is legal regardless of source.
+And perhaps new legislation could also regulate its production, content, and sale.

 Non-“marijuana” sources of CBD: Industrial hemp